ElijahRW/CS_410_RUST_Final/README.md

 An refer to example_button.xml for a demonstration of this syntax.

 #To view functionality
-By default, by running `cargo load` this project will load the beginnings of a simple pong game.
+By default, by running `cargo run` this project will load the beginnings of a simple pong game.
 Custom defined UI buttons will appear on the screen.

 *With the program running, by pressing the `'r'` key the program will trigger a reload.